Iain Halliday

 General information

 As a solicitor, Iain’s practice focused primarily on British citizenship and business migration.
 He has continued to provide advice in relation to these specialised areas as Counsel, drafting opinions on interpretation and application of the immigration rules and nationality legislation.
+He regularly provides advice in relation to applications for British citizenship on the basis of historical legislative unfairness and has been instructed in cases involving deprivation of citizenship.

 Devilmasters